lohani2280/mdanalysis/GSoC-2016-Project-Ideas.md

 ## Add new MD-Formats

-MDAnalysis already supports a wide range of different MD-formats.
-But we are still missing some like the new [TNG file format](http://onlinelibrary.wiley.com/doi/10.1002/jcc.23495/abstract) from Gromacs.
-You can also add a format that you want to use personally in MDAnalysis.
+One of the strengths of MDAnalysis is its ability to support a wide range of different MD-formats.
+But we are still missing some like the new [TNG file format](http://onlinelibrary.wiley.com/doi/10.1002/jcc.23495/abstract) from Gromacs or [H5MD](https://github.com/pdebuyl/pyh5md).
+Alternatively, you can also add a format that you want to use personally in MDAnalysis.
+This project will familiarise you with working with and connecting different APIs, as well as giving insight into how modern portable data storage file formats work.

 ## Random Walk Trajectory Backend